MasterChef India – Hindi

 MasterChef India – Hindi (or colloquially MasterChef Hindi; formerly MasterChef India) is an Indian Hindi-language competitive cooking reality television series based on MasterChef Australia and is part of MasterChef India.
 The series features amateur and home chefs competing to win the title of 'MasterChef'.
-The current line-up of judges consists of Vikas Khanna, Pooja Dhingra, and Ranveer Brar.
+The current line-up of judges consists of Vikas Khanna, Kunal Kapur, and Ranveer Brar.

 Format

 MasterChef is based on the Australian series MasterChef.
 The competition takes place in the MasterChef soundstage located in Mumbai, India which includes a large kitchen area with several cooking stations which is overlooked by a balcony, a well-stocked pantry, a freezer/fridge area and a fine-dining restaurant/seating dining area room used for certain challenges.

 While the particular format of the season has slightly varied over the years, the following challenges have all been regularly featured: